Alzheimer’s disease is the most widespread type of dementia. It is ranked as the sixth leading cause of death in the United States (1).

 Caregivers should avoid taking them to busy and crowded places that may cause disorientation, like malls or supermarkets.

-You must make the effort to reassure them if they feel lost, unwanted or disoriented.
+You must make the effort to reassure them if they feel lost, unwanted, or disoriented.

-Reverting to old habits:
+6. Reverting to old habits:

 Caregivers can try using redirection techniques or healthy distractions when their loved ones get stuck in a compulsive state of mind.

-Make the effort to learn more about creating a safe and secure environment for those with autism, Alzheimer’s or other similar medical conditions that may cause them to go wandering.
+Make the effort to learn more about creating a safe and secure environment for those with autism, Alzheimer’s, or other similar medical conditions that may cause them to go wandering.

 Have a strategy planned to immediately put into action if they do wander off.
 Make sure your loved one is wearing a tracking device at all times.
-Knowing you can easily track them anytime will definitely ease the caregiver stress levels.
+Knowing you can easily track them anytime will ease caregiver stress levels.